23rd March 2022

 By aiming to improve how we think or behave by a small amount each day, it's possible to dramatically increase our motivation, energy and enthusiasm - and, not to mention, a sense of happiness and wellbeing.
 Self-reflection is an often overlooked starting point to becoming healthier and happier - and by virtue, safer in the workplace.

 From an organisational perspective, personal development holds the key to a motivated, energised workforce that engages with a functioning safety culture.
-Improving people by 1% can tangibly make New Zealand one percent safer.

 Beyond the classic self-improvement tasks - enough sleep, frequent exercise, healthy food - a more underestimated area of personal development is the art of self-reflection.
 Self-reflection is a useful skill that requires taking a short window of time out of your day to sit down and reflect, asking yourself valuable questions to know yourself better.

 The first area of self-reflection examines who you are and what you spend your time doing.

 We spend a considerable amount of our lives at work, which can either be a good or bad thing, depending on multiple factors.

 - - What do I like to do?

 - - Where do I want to work/am I happy in my role?

 Ask personal questions and unpack the motivations that underpin your hopes and dreams.
 If you’re in a role that is severely detrimental to your own wellbeing, you're far less likely to be motivated to engage with safety and workplace systems (we don’t blame you!).

 Finding work that is meaningful to you is essential for a sense of purpose.
 An inspired and enthused employee is far more likely to ‘buy in’ to company culture and contribute and commit to improving safety.